Simple Future Tense - Structure, Uses & Examples

 Let's talk about the simple future tense!
 This is how we talk about things that will happen later on, like making plans or predictions.
 Imagine you're thinking about what you'll do tomorrow or next week, like "I will go shopping" or "She will study for her exam."

-Here's the easy part: with the simple future tense, you just add "will" or "shall" before the base form of the verb.
+Here's the easy part: With the simple future tense, you just add "will" or "shall" before the base form of the verb.
 So instead of saying "I go," you say "I will go."

 Why does this matter?
 Well, lots of people look for help with grammar, English, or learning languages.
 But sometimes, explanations can be complicated.
 That's where we come in!